This is my new chronic illness philosophy. Inspired by my pain psychologist. Embrace the turtle.

 It will trigger a migraine while doing it.

-I am extremely aware the heightened pain will last for days afterwards.
+I am extremely aware the heightened pain will last for days afterward.

 So when can I do this so that I can suffer the consequences with no interference?